William Stanley Jenkins: Aerial success

 Jenkins used his Sopwith Camel to destroy a German Albatros D.V fighter on 27 May 1918.
 On 6 June, he teamed with fellow Canadian John Gerald Manuel to destroy an enemy reconnaissance two-seater aircraft over Doulieu.
 It appears that while Jenkins was still technically convalescent, he was not too ill to fight.
 He would not be discharged from hospital until 2 August 1918.

 He then ran off a string of eight consecutive triumphs over German fighters during August, September, and October.
 On 3 October, he was injured; he returned to duty on the 14th.
 The day before the armistice, 10 November 1918, he destroyed a DFW C.V reconnaissance aircraft and a Fokker D.VII.
 Jenkins thus ended his war with a tally of two Fokker D.VIIs set afire in flight, five other German fighters destroyed, two German reconnaissance aircraft destroyed, and three enemy aircraft driven down out of control.
-He had twice won the Distinguished Flying Cross for his valour.
+He had twice received the Distinguished Flying Cross for his valour.

 Also on 10 November, Jenkins' Officer Commanding recommended him for both promotion and decoration.
 The recommendation for decoration noted that Jenkins had flown some very effective ground attack missions during early November, and mentions a victory over a German kite balloon.
 An attachment, listing his victories, lists a victory date not seen elsewhere, on 14 August 1918.
 If Jenkins was indeed a balloon buster, it seems likely he downed the gasbag on this date.